Mason Ready | Emergency Management & Fire Safety

 Mason Alert is George Mason University’s emergency notification system used to send emergency notifications and timely warnings to the university community.
 All university employees are automatically enrolled in Mason Alert, and are strongly advised to register cell phone numbers and any additional email addresses to ensure emergency messages are received in a timely manner.
 To manage your alert preferences, log into your Mason Alert account using your PatriotPass password.

-Emergency Preparedness Flip Books
+Emergency Preparedness Flipbooks

 Emergency Preparedness App

 Rave Guardian is a campus safety mobile application that enhances preparedness and safety on-campus using interactive features and allowing students to create a virtual network of friends, family and campus safety personnel.
 The application also includes anonymous, two-way crime reporting through text and picture messaging.
 Click here for more information.
+The application is available to anyone with a university email address for free through the iTunes store and the Google Play store.

 Personal Emergency Kits